muhdhuz/MTCRNN/README.md

 **To do**
  - [ ] Generation script
- - [ ] Move comprehensive saving / logging
+ - [ ] More comprehensive saving / logging
  - [ ] Multi-tier conditioning
  - [ ] Continue training from checkpoint